BIMseven/cs1632-Deliverable-1/Test-Cases-Colin.md

 ---

- **IDENTIFIER:** PERF-EXECUTION-TIME
+ **IDENTIFIER:** OVER-1.3GHz-PERF-EXECUTION-TIME

-**DESCRIPTION:** This test determines if a given computer can run FizzBuzz.bf in under 30 seconds on Run.
+**DESCRIPTION:** This test determines if a computer with a clock speed over 1.3 GHz can run FizzBuzz.bf in under 30 seconds on Run.

 **PRECONDITIONS:** JBefunge is running.
 FizzBuzz.bf has been opened and Time Program has been checked.